Regulation of Registered Social Landlords (Wales) Bill

 - If it does, how can the Bill be improved to ensure that it conforms with the changes identified by the ONS?

-Please be aware that the sub-committee’s remit will only allow it to consider this narrow aspect of housing policy.
-The sub-committee will not be able to consider submissions that address issues beyond the general principles of the Bill.
+Respondents were asked to be aware that the sub-committee’s remit would only allow it to consider this narrow aspect of housing policy.
+The sub-committee would not be able to consider submissions that address issues beyond the general principles of the Bill.

 The deadline for submissions was Monday 13 November 2017.

 Respondents were asked to ensure they considered the Assembly’s

 policy on disclosure of information before submitting information to the sub-committee.